Internal

 The Hawthorne Effect (HE) is a form of reactivity

-The concept of the HE, which was developed during the Hawthorne Studies, holds that added social attention to workers will increase their productivity
+The concept of the Hawthorne Effect, which was developed during the Hawthorne Studies, holds that added social attention to workers will increase their productivity

 People in some parts of the Hawthorne Studies found that the people being studied attempt to please the researcher